ICT & Computing

 Whether it’s for daily use at work, buying shopping online or just browsing the internet, the vast majority of us use computers on a frequent basis.
 However, despite over three quarters of the UK’s working population regularly using computers, most have never had formal IT training.

-The International Computer Driving License (ICDL), formerly known as European Computer Driving Licence (ECDL), is an internationally recognised qualification that enables people to certify their computer skills to an internationally recognised standard.
+The International Certification of Digital Literacy (ICDL), formerly known as European Computer Driving Licence (ECDL), is an internationally recognised qualification that enables people to certify their computer skills to an internationally recognised standard.

 Those who choose to complete the ICDL covers the following topics: